DTE Energy Company 2017 Series E 5.25% Junior Subordinated Debentures due 2077 research snapshot

 LevelValueWhy it matters

-Current price$20.40StockAnalysis regular-session close on July 8, 2026.
+Current price$20.21StockAnalysis regular-session close on July 31, 2026.
 Confirm the live quote and accrued interest before acting.

-Near support$20.25Reported 52-week low.
+Near support$20.04Reported 52-week low.
 A break below it can reflect higher rates, weaker credit appetite, or low-liquidity price discovery.

-Near resistance$23.00 to $23.23Reported 52-week-high area.
-It is still below the $25 redemption price, so call risk matters if price rises further.
+52-week high$23.23Still below the $25 redemption price, so call risk matters if price rises toward par.

-50-day moving averageLive data requiredNo independently verified 50-day figure was available in the static source set.
+50-day moving averageLive data requiredNo independently verified 50-day figure was available in the static source set for this thinly traded issue.

-200-day moving averageLive data requiredNo independently verified 200-day figure was available in the static source set.
+200-day moving averageLive data requiredNo independently verified 200-day figure was available in the static source set for this thinly traded issue.

 MomentumWeakThe latest verified price was near the reported annual low.
 Confirm with a live chart and rate-market context.

-VolumeLow-liquidity cautionUse limit orders and compare live volume with recent trading before relying on a breakout or breakdown.
+VolumeLow-liquidity cautionDaily volume has run near 20,000 to 50,000 shares, so use limit orders and compare live volume with recent trading before relying on a breakout or breakdown.

 VolatilityRate and spread sensitiveLong maturity makes DTW sensitive to changes in long-term rates, issuer credit spreads, and redemption expectations.

-InvalidationSustained weakness below $20.25Reassess the income thesis if price weakness is accompanied by materially higher yields, wider DTE spreads, or a deterioration in DTE credit fundamentals.
+InvalidationSustained weakness below $20.04Reassess the income thesis if price weakness is accompanied by materially higher yields, wider DTE spreads, or a deterioration in DTE credit fundamentals.

 DTW AI trading strategy